 "In the event of an unannounced school closure, students enrolled at the time of the closure must contact the Department of Labor and Workforce Development's Training Evaluation Unit within ninety (90) calendar days of the closure.
 Failure to do so within the ninety (90) days may exclude the student from any available form of assistance.
-The contact number to call is (609) 292-4287 or email at trainingevaluationunit@dol.nj.gov."
+The contact number to call is (609) 292-4287 or email at training evaluation unit @dol.ni.gov."